Oxen-AI/oxen-ai.github.io/src/domains/commits.md

 # 🌲 Commit Merkle Tree

 TODO: Talk about merkle tree.
-Maybe in different section

 As you can see, each commit has a list of parent commit ids.
-This is used to create a [commit tree](https://en.wikipedia.org/wiki/Commit_tree).
+This is used to create a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
 The root commit will have no parent commits.

 Our first couple of examples will have a linear commit tree with one parent per commit.
 This is the most common case when getting started.
 But as you will see later with merge commits, commits can have multiple parent commits when combining work from multiple branches.